 The era we are in is more digitized than ever.
 Tasks that are repetitive are slowly being replaced by computers and robots.
 In many cases, they can perform these tasks faster, with a smaller amount of mistakes and in a more cost-effective manner.
 At Klippa we focus on building software to replace manual repetitive labor in administrative business processes.
 The processing and checking of passports can be very time-consuming.
 Using OCR to automate your passport processing will enable you to save cost, onboard customers faster and reduce errors in administrative processes.

 In 2014, Klippa started with a receipt scanning app including OCR.
-Soon we decided that we should not limit our technology to receipts.
-Nowadays we have a lot of OCR products ranging from receipts and invoices to passports, ID cards and even contracts.
+Soon we decided that we should not limit our technology to an OCR API for receipts.
+Nowadays we have a lot of OCR products ranging from invoice and receipt parsing, to passports, ID cards and even contracts.

 Are you interested in learning more?
 Below you can find a timetable where you can book yourself a 30-minute demonstration with one of our experts in the fields of OCR.
 During the demo, we can guide you through the possibilities of our engine and provide you with a tailor-made answer to all your unique requests, concerning passports.
 Rather start testing the passport OCR API all by yourself?
 Contact us to request an API key!